LeicHHH/pythonChat/README.md

 # pythonChat
-This is my implementation of a python secure chat using TCP and UDP, encryption (AES,RSA), transport layer security (TLS), and hashing algorithms.
+This is my implementation of a python server-client secure chat using TCP and UDP, encryption (AES,RSA), transport layer security (TLS), and hashing algorithms.

 ## Getting Started